-Recognized as a top pediatric neurology program by U.S. News & World Report, the Neuroscience Institute at Le Bonheur serves as the regional and national hub for the evaluation and treatment of neurological disorders in children and adolescents.
+The Neuroscience Institute at Le Bonheur serves as the regional and national hub for the evaluation and treatment of neurological disorders in children and adolescents.

-- Partners: St. Jude Children's Research Hospital, Semmes Murphey - Cutting-edge imaging technology: provides comprehensive technology in neurological testing.
-Le Bonheur was the first hospital in the world to install TRIUX [TM] neo MEG for functional brain mapping. - TSC Center of Excellence: nationally recognized by the Tuberous Sclerosis Alliance as a regional referral center - Level IV Epilepsy Center: the highest level for pediatric centers from the National Association of Epilepsy Centers - Pediatric brain tumor program: partnership with St. Jude Children's Research Hospital all neurological procedures for children with brain tumors are performed at Le Bonheur
+- Partners: St. Jude Children's Research Hospital, Semmes Murphey Clinic - Cutting-edge imaging technology: provides comprehensive technology in neurological testing.
+Le Bonheur was the first hospital in the world to install TRIUX TM neo MEG for functional brain mapping. - TSC Center of Excellence: nationally recognized by the Tuberous Sclerosis Alliance as a regional referral center - Level IV Epilepsy Center: the highest level for pediatric centers from the National Association of Epilepsy Centers - Pediatric brain tumor program: partnership with St. Jude Children's Research Hospital all neurological procedures for children with brain tumors are performed at Le Bonheur